Introduction

 A: Use a tablespoon.
 Since 1 fl oz equals

-Conclusion: easily integrating these conversions into your kitchen routine not only streamlines your prep work but also reinforces your ability to adapt and succeed in the kitchen.
+Conclusion: smoothly integrating these conversions into your kitchen routine not only streamlines your prep work but also reinforces your ability to adapt and succeed in the kitchen.
 Stay informed, stay precise, and keep refining your skills.

 In essence, mastering these calculations transforms routine tasks into opportunities for precision.
 This attention to detail not only improves outcomes but also fosters a deeper connection to the process.